What is your inspiration?

-Creatures are fun!
-It's fun to imagine powerful creatures with rules of their own, either in another world or secretly walking among us.
-I enjoy escapism, but I want it to respect my intelligence.
+Magic and creatures are fun!
+It's enjoyable to imagine powerful beings with rules of their own, either in another world or secretly walking among us.
+I enjoy escapism, but I do want it to respect my intelligence.
 In She Dies at the End, I wanted to do vampires cleverly, and in a modern, more realistic way, a way that communicates my own ethics and aesthetic.
 In Hexborn, I created a world where familiar political machinations mix with sorcery, allowing me to address social issues while still entertaining the reader.